aniketanraje/assignment-dataset/README.md

 This repository contains the datasets used for the **Pandas Assignment** as part of the *Advanced Certification in Applied Data Science, Machine Learning & AI* course by **E&ICT Academy, IIT Guwahati** in collaboration with **The IoT Academy**.

 ## 📂 Contents
-- `Netflix.csv` – Dataset for Netflix-related data analysis tasks.
+- `netflix_titles.csv` – Dataset for Netflix-related data analysis tasks.
 - `student.csv` – Student demographic data.
 - `marks.csv` – Marks data for students.